Democracy

 Share of elections.
 1789-present.
 The only exception was the 1860 presidential election: after Abraham Lincoln was elected president in November 1860, seven southern states declared secession from the country before Lincoln took office in March of 1861.

 While deserving of praise, America’s democracy is far from perfect.
-It may discourage voting and other forms of political activity (speech, organization, lobbying, etc.) among Americans with less education and income.
-The electoral systems for the Senate, the House of Representatives, and the presidency translate votes into representation less effectively than we might wish.
-Private money may give businesses and wealthy individuals disproportionate influence on policy making.
-Our veto-point-heavy government structure may go too far in preserving policy continuity at the expense of the majority’s will.
+It generates less political engagement (voting, speech, organization, lobbying, etc.) among Americans who have less education and income.
+It translates votes into representation less effectively than we would wish.
+It enables businesses and wealthy individuals to have disproportionate influence on policy making.
+And it privileges policy continuity over the majority’s will.

 To what extent do these problems exist?
 Have they worsened over time?